SEESolutions-it/DpdlEngine/README.md

-## What does the Demo release of Dpdl provide?
+## What does the DpdlEngine lite version provide?

-The Demo release of DpdlEngine is freely available with some limitations, and can be used to experiment the features of Dpdl and to develop small applications or utility tools.
+The lite release of DpdlEngine is freely available with some limitations, and can be used to experiment the features of Dpdl and to develop small applications or utility tools.
 All auxiliary Dpdl libraries are released under the open-source GNU license.

-The Dpdl Demo release Dpdl software package includes:
+DpdlEgine lite includes:

 	- The 'DpdlClient' console application that allows to execute a set of commands for interacting with the core DpdlEngine